Jaanhvi18/Compiler_Project/crafting_interpreters_cpp/README.md

 Source Code (string) -> Tokens
     - Lexing/scanning

-Process through which the stream of characters within the soruce file is converted into only the meaningful tokens of the language
+Process through which the stream of characters within the source file is converted into only the meaningful tokens of the language

 Tokens -> Syntax Tree
     - Parsing